publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch20A/m__us_usc_t7_s499a.md

 > “SEC.
 1305. __COUNTRY OF ORIGIN LABELING PROGRAMS.__

->     “(a) __Grown in the U.S. Program.—__
+>     “(a) __Grown in the U.__

->     The Secretary of Agriculture (hereafter referred to in this section as the ‘Secretary’) shall implement a program defining the conditions under which non-perishable agricultural products may be designated as ‘grown in the U.S.’.
+>     S. Program.—The Secretary of Agriculture (hereafter referred to in this section as the ‘Secretary’) shall implement a program defining the conditions under which non-perishable agricultural products may be designated as ‘grown in the U.S.’.

 >     “(b) __Pilot Program.—__